 Gun and Other Weapon Charges

-If you are convicted of a weapon related charge, you may be incarcerated, fined, placed on probation, or subjected to a host of other penalties that could radically affect your future.
+Gun violence has long been a problem in our state, with more than 26,000 gun-related crimes reported in Michigan in 2021.
+Prosecutors have been strictly enforcing gun laws to address public and media concern surrounding gun violence, resulting in an increase of gun and other weapon charges in the state.
+If you are convicted of a weapon-related charge, you may be incarcerated, fined, placed on probation, or subjected to a host of other penalties that could radically affect your future.
 Even if you are only convicted of a misdemeanor rather than a felony, the conviction will be on your record permanently, absent expungement, pardon, or some other mechanism for relief from judgement.

 Under Michigan law, gun charges fall into three main categories.
 First, it is unlawful to carry a gun concealed by your clothing or accessories unless you have the proper license to carry a concealed weapon.
 Tucking a pistol into your belt and covering your waist with a sweater or coat would constitute a concealment.
 Note that the concealment identified in this charge need not be intentional.
 Simply forgetting you are in possession of a gun is not a defense.